 The key to a successful social trading career for any Follower is the ability to select good Leaders.
 It is a process that requires some form of know-how and is not something to be taken lightly.
 The job of the social trading broker is to provide a platform that helps Followers pick the right Leaders, weeds out traders who are not qualified to be classified as Leaders, and enable only those who have the right credentials to serve as Leaders on these platforms.
 We have scanned many of these social trading platforms and can authoritatively state that many of them lack these basics.

-This is why we have developed a template that was used in selecting the social trading providers listed below.
+This is why we have developed a template that was used in selecting the social trading providers listed above.
 The metrics used in composing the selection template are stated below.

 It is not enough to simply see Leaders on the dashboard with profit stats that run into 3 or 4 figures.
 You have to know the facts behind the numbers.
 How can you detect a Leader who overleveraged a position and used a trade size that was beyond risk management limits, to achieve one-off results that pushed profitability stats into the 3-figure range?
 This is where the profitability chart comes in.
 Here, we look at how the trader’s profits were made.
 A chart that slopes upward at a 45 degree trajectory is a good indication that proper risk management in several trades, and not excessive risk in a one-hit-wonder, is the reason behind the profit stats.
 In contrast, a choppy chart which shows steep slopes to the upside and downside, is indicative of huge risks taken in trades, leading to sharp jumps or sharp falls in the chart.
 A social trading broker should be able to provide this chart for Leader selection.